joshuand1990/mailable-service/README.md

 - SendGrid

 ### NOTES:
-#### Please make sure docker has been installed and api keys have been generated for the email providers
+- Please make sure docker has been installed
+- API auth keys have been generated for the email providers
+- Email Providers have been configured correctly in their respective sites.

 ### Installation Instructions with Docker
 ````
 docker run --rm -v $(pwd):/app composer install